orangesmarties1/Dissertation/README.md

 # Dissertation
-Code creating a network of SVM classifiers to accurately classify short text movie reviews Language used: Python
+Code creating a network of SVM classifiers to accurately classify short text movie reviews.
+Language used: Python